sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ### Yesod Haskell web framework

-Some neat integration with Yesod can be achieved by using the [vim-yesod](https://github.com/alx741/vim-yesod) plugin which, by default, gives you some mappings:
+Some neat integration with Yesod can be achieved by using the [vim-yesod](https://github.com/alx741/vim-yesod) plugin which, by default, it gives you some mappings:

 `gh` - Jump to the handler of the route under the cursor in the `config/routes` file.